urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 ## Dependency Injection

-All the examples in these docs use the `new` keyword.
-This is often considered a big ❌, because it makes unit testing more difficult, and means defining _how_ an instance of something should be made in many places and not one, violating the Dependency Inversion principle in SOLID.
+Using the `new` keyword is often considered a big ❌, because it makes unit testing more difficult, and means defining _how_ an instance of something should be made in many places and not one, violating the Dependency Inversion principle in SOLID.

 To avoid this, we recommend that you make your Urlbox instance a singleton, defining how the Urlbox instance should be made once, and injecting it into the classes that are needed.

-If you're new to DI, take a look at this intro from [Microsoft](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection-basics).
+If you're new to DI and want to implement it, take a look at [this intro from Microsoft](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection-basics).

 ***